 All debt collection work falls under the Fair Debt Collection Practices Act (FDCPA).
 The use of telecommunication equipment while conducting debt collection efforts falls under the Telephone Consumer Protection Act (TCPA).
 Medical collections are affected by the Health Insurance Portability and Accountability Act’s (HIPAA’s) Privacy Rule in that collection companies must safeguard PHI (Protected Health Information) while conducting their business.

 Finding the right debt collection company depends on the needs of your business, your geographic location (state), and the particulars of your situation.
-For more debt collection tips and industry information, subscribe to the National Service Bureau blog or contact us for a free consultation.
+For more debt collection tips and industry information, subscribe to the National Service Bureau blog.